coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Error messages:

-.. exn:: The reference @qualid was not found in the current environment
+.. exn:: The reference @qualid was not found in the current environment.

 There is no constant in the environment named qualid.